sourceplusplus/interface-cli/README.md

 # What is this?

-This project provides a command-line interface client to the [Source++](https://github.com/sourceplusplus/live-platform) open-source live coding platform.
+This project provides a command-line interface to [Source++](https://github.com/sourceplusplus/live-platform), the open-source live coding platform.

 # Basic Usage